BigBossErndog/Amara-Framework-Deprecated/README.md

 # Amara
 A C++ game framework built on top of SDL2.
-Based on Actors and Recitals.
+Based on Actors and Script recitals.

 ## State of the project